mariorz/python-bitso/README.md

 ```
 # Websocket API #

 WebSocket is a protocol providing full-duplex communication channels over a single TCP connection.
-[Bitso's Websocket API](https://bitso.com/api_info/?shell#websocket-api) allows a continuous connection that will receive orders according to the client's subscribed channels.
+[Bitso's Websocket API](https://bitso.com/api_info/?shell#websocket-api) allows a continuous connection that will receive updates according to the client's subscribed channels.

 #### Available Channels: ####
 + **'trades':** will send updates on each new registered trade.